 Though it commonly occurs with women, this can also affect men.
-So incontinence, inability to urinate, bladder pain, pelvic pain, constipation etc. are common symptoms, which men shows.
+So incontinence, inability to urinate, bladder pain, pelvic pain, constipation etc. are common symptoms, which men show..

-The treatment for the pelvic floor has various techniques but the best, which works most effectively, is rehabilitation with physical therapy.
+The treatment for pelvic floor has various techniques but the one that is most Effective, is rehabilitation with physical therapy.
 Key points to remember:

 - The treatment is non-invasive and painless